Updated on September 3, 2022 by Sarina

 This is useful in making parallel quilting stitches.
 Gives you a yardstick to make straight stitches consistently.You can buy masking tape in the width you want – 1/4 inch, 1/2 inch etc. Keep them, stitch and then peel away.

 For hand sewing quilts, this is a very useful tool to use when you think long term.
 You may not see the use of it Immediately.
-But when you hand sew a quilt, it involves making a lot of tiny stitches, and all those come against your poor fingers.
-A thimble can save you from painful fingers with skin ripped off at the end of the day.
+But when you hand sew a quilt, it involves making a lot of tiny stitches, and all those come against your poor hands.
+A thimble can save you from painful hands with skin ripped off at the end of the day.

 You can either use a metal thimble or a leather one.
 Both are effective, though a leather one is soft on your hand and comfortable.